 - be able to logically think through industrial research and development problems and solve them, to contribute to innovative thinking

 - be able to understand the needs and special features of other disciplines out of your core competence in mechanical engineering

 The Master's Programme in Mechatronic System Design is a two-year programme.
-It leads to the degree of Master of Science in Technology, MSc.
-(Tech.), which includes 120 ECTS credits.
+It leads to the degree of Master of Science in Technology, M.Sc.
+(Tech.), which is 120 ECTS credits.

 You will be equipped with the skills necessary to work in engineering fields such as mechanical, electronic, electrical and computer systems engineering, and project management.
 You may find employment with companies, which design and manufacture either consumer or specialized industrial machines, or small to medium high technology companies involving automation.

 In addition to knowledge and skills in mechanical engineering, you will also develop a range of other skills, like teamwork, analytical, communication and presentation skills.
 You will also be given a firm basis to continue your studies in doctoral programmes.